5axes/CuraMasterSettings/resources/articles/mb-master/z_seam_not_over_air.md

 When enabled, if the z seam location is above air, it is moved so that it is not above air (if possible).

-#The following settings are defined in [fdmprinter.def.json](https://github.com/smartavionics/Cura/blob/mb-master/resources/definitions/fdmprinter.def.json) : arrange_disable_model_rotations
+#The following settings are defined in [fdmprinter.def.json](https://github.com/smartavionics/Cura/blob/mb-master/resources/definitions/fdmprinter.def.json) : z_seam_not_over_air